LOCAL HEALTHCARE PROVIDERS

 Dr. Ramirez is certified with a number of professional organizations, including the American Board of Ophthalmology and the National Board of Medical Examiners.
 He also has hospital privileges at prestigious hospitals in Orlando and Kissimmee so he can offer the best and most convenient treatment to his patients.

-Margaret K. Poulos, MD, is an ophthalmologist at Ramirez & Poulos MD, PA, in Orlando and Kissimmee, Florida.
+Margaret K. Poulos, MD, is a board-certified ophthalmologist at Ramirez & Poulos MD, PA, in Orlando and Kissimmee, Florida.
 With over 20 years of experience as an eye doctor, Dr. Poulos is trained in the latest techniques of the industry, enabling her to provide patients with the best service possible.

 Dr. Poulos attended DePauw University in Greencastle, Indiana, where she studied biology.
 She went on to complete her medical degree at Washington University School of Medicine in St. Louis.
 She did her internship at the Barnes-Jewish Hospital in St. Louis, and her residency training in ophthalmology at Washington University’s visual sciences department.